-This is your ability to remain steady, when standing, when seated and especially when moving between the two.
+This is your ability to remain steady, when standing or seated and especially when moving between the two.

 This is the position in which you hold your body.
-When using a wheelchair you need to be able to maintain a comfortable, stable, safe and supported seated position.
-You may need special cushions or support to provide comfort and help you to maintain your position, especially if your sitting tolerance is poor.
+When using a powered wheelchair, you need to be able to maintain a comfortable, stable, safe and supported seated position.
+You may need special cushions or support to provide comfort and help you to maintain your position.

 Your body height and weight

-if you are a very tall or large person you will need to look for a wheelchair that is appropriate and safe for you.
+If you are a very tall or large person you will need to look for a wheelchair that is appropriate and safe for you.
 Measure and record your height and weight accurately and check manufacturers’ details.
-A tall person will need a chair which can support longer legs, a longer spine and possibly bigger feet - your limbs and body should be fully supported when in the chair.
-It is important for a large person to have a chair which is designed and made for their body weight and size so as to maintain the correct balance and stability in the chair, and to prevent discomfort and pressure areas and to ensure the chair does not break.
+A tall person will need a chair which can support longer legs, a longer spine and possibly bigger feet.
+It is important that your limbs and body are fully supported when in the chair.
+Your supplier may be able to advise you on a suitable chair, or seek advice from Motability.
+It is important for a large person to have a chair which is designed and made for their body weight and size so as to maintain the correct balance and stability in the chair, to prevent discomfort and pressure areas and to ensure the chair does not break.

 Your skin condition

 Is your skin on any potential pressure points intact and healthy?
 The relevant pressure points might be the bony prominences of your bottom and hips, the base of your spine and the back of your knees.
 Any areas upon which you lean without relieving the pressure has the potential to develop a pressure ulcer, such as your shoulder blades and elbows or forearms.
 If you are going to spend significant time in the chair and if you find it difficult to relieve the pressure on these areas by shifting around, you must obtain suitable pressure relief cushioning.

 If you are losing your visual, perceptual, memory or cognitive abilities, it is unlikely that a powered wheelchair is appropriate for you.